Collusion: How Central Bankers Rigged the System

 “These 12 corporations together cover the whole country and monopolise and use for private gain every dollar of the public currency…” — Mr Crozier of Cincinnati, before Senate Banking and Currency Committee – 1913

-“A great industrial nation is controlled by it’s system of credit.
+“A great industrial nation is controlled by its system of credit.
 Our system of credit is concentrated in the hands of a few men.
 We have come to be one of the worst ruled, one of the most completely controlled and dominated governments in the world– no longer a government of free opinion, no longer a government by conviction and vote of the majority, but a government by the opinion and duress of small groups of dominant men.” — President Woodrow Wilson

 “We are completely dependent on commercial banks.
 Someone has to borrow every dollar we have in circulation, cash or credit.
-If the banks create ample synthetic money we are prosperous; if not, we starve.
-We are absolute without a permanent money system.
+If the banks create ample synthetic money, we are prosperous; if not, we starve.
+We are absolutely without a permanent money system.
 It is the most important subject intelligent persons can investigate and reflect upon.
 It is so important that our present civilisation may collapse unless it becomes widely understood and the defects remedied very soon.” — Robert H. Hamphill, Atlanta Federal Reserve Bank

 Suggested Strategy